 Narrowing the scope of the problem as specifically as possible.

-Identifying a variety of resources that may be of assistance in developing a deeper understanding of the problem.
+Identifying a variety of resources within and without Oakland that may be of assistance in developing a deeper understanding of the problem.

 Developing a working hypothesis about why the problem is occurring.